cornel1801.com

 sung and danced by Donald O'Connor, music by Nacio Herb Brown, lyrics by Arthur Freed

-Make 'em Laugh lyrics
+Make 'em laugh lyrics

-Decidedly no. Short people have long faces and
+Short people have long faces

-Long people have short faces.
+And long people have short faces.

 Big people have little humor